cubic-vm/cubic/README.md

 Commands:
-  run      Create, start and open a shell in a new virtual machine instance add      Create a new virtual machine instance ls       List all virtual machine instances rm       Delete virtual machine instances info     Get information about an virtual machine instance
+  run      Create, start and open a shell in a new virtual machine instance create   Create a new virtual machine instance ls       List all virtual machine instances rm       Delete virtual machine instances info     Get information about an virtual machine instance